High-speed rail in Spain: Madrid–Barcelona

-The Madrid–Zaragoza –Barcelona line was inaugurated on 20 February 2008, after parts of the line had operated since 2003 (Madrid–Zaragoza–Lleida) and 2006 (Lleida–Tarragona).
+The Madrid–Zaragoza–Barcelona line was inaugurated on 20 February 2008, after parts of the line had operated since 2003 (Madrid–Zaragoza–Lleida) and 2006 (Lleida–Tarragona).
 This line is currently one of the world's fastest long-distance trains in commercial operation, with non-stop trains covering the 621 km between the two cities in just 2 hours 30 minutes, and those calling at all stations in 3 hours 10 minutes.
 The line includes a spur railway that branches off at Zaragoza towards Huesca in north Aragon.
-The Madrid-Huesca high-speed rail line was inaugurated in 2005.
+The Madrid–Huesca high-speed rail line was inaugurated in 2005 and put in AVE service in September that year.
+In April 2008 the Avant service on the Barcelona−Camp de Tarragona−Lleida route was introduced.
+It was originally planned that in 2012 high-speed services would link Madrid and Barcelona with Paris-Gare de Lyon and later perhaps London St Pancras (using the Eurotunnel and the HS1 line).

 The line currently terminates at Barcelona Sants railway station, but a new station is under construction at La Sagrera on the northern edge of the city.
 The Sants–La Sagrera tunnel links the Barcelona Sants station in Barcelona with the future Sagrera station through the Eixample district.
 The tunnel passes under and along the streets of Provença and Mallorca, while uses a short part under Diagonal avenue to link between these two streets.
 In the Carrer de Mallorca street, the tunnel passes directly in front of Gaudí's masterpiece, the basilica of the Sagrada Família, and in the Carrer de Provença street, near another Gaudí's architectural work, the Casa Milà.
 In a long campaign against this route, the Board of the Sagrada Família and other parties argued that the tunnel would damage the church, whose construction is still in progress.
 In this discussion about different possible routes, the one now built is also called the Provença tunnel because part of its route passes under the street of the same name.